Maine Service Fellows

 General areas of need

-Maine Service Fellows welcomes applicants, participants, and partners of all backgrounds including diverse race, color, sex, sexual orientation or gender identity, physical or mental disability, religion, age, ancestry, national origin, familial status or genetics.
+Maine Service Fellows welcomes applicants, participants, and partners of all backgrounds including diverse race, sex, sexual orientation or gender identity, physical or mental ability, religion, age, ancestry, national origin, familial status or genetics.
 Reasonable accommodations are provided to qualified individuals with disabilities upon request.

 Looking for Host Community Info?